This is the multi-page printable view of this section. Click here to print.

 Work History

-Microsoft SQL Server(DBaaS) List You can view the operation history of the selected resource on the page.
+Microsoft SQL Server(DBaaS) List page allows you to view the operation history of the selected resource.

 | Category | Detailed description |